 Energy production and consumption affect the environment.
 For one, burning fossil fuels to generate electricity and heat releases greenhouse gases.
 Although there is not much data on just how much energy businesses consume, some usage areas are pretty substantial.
 For example, HVACs in commercial buildings take up over 40 percent of their total energy use.
 Luckily, in this case, IoT has opened up ways to optimize energy usage.

 Smart plugs, voice-activated AC controllers, smart thermostats, and other IoT-enabled devices help to reduce energy consumption.
-For example, IoT environmental monitoring sensors can automatically detect room occupancy and adjust lighting, cooling, and heating systems to save energy.
+Let’s look at IoT office solutions.
+IoT environmental monitoring sensors can automatically detect room occupancy and adjust lighting, cooling, and heating systems to save energy.
 These devices can make adjustments based on occupancy data, schedules set by an operator, or environmental conditions.

 Also, using sub-metering in facilities allows businesses to monitor consumption costs by sections and identify areas for improvement.
 Through wireless connectivity and sensors, organizations can track real-time operational data, monitor consumption, and forecast demand to take proactive steps towards sustainability.